elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} "To arms."
-That was the cry of your Guadeloupian brothers when they learned what the tyrants had in store for them.
+That was the cry of your brothers in Guadeloupe when they learned what the tyrants had in store for them.
 - {:.pr.i} "To arms."
 And Delgrès blew himself up rather than surrender ...

 - {:.sp} The Crowd.